 All undergraduate and graduate nursing students are expected to adhere to the principles of the Code of Ethics for Nurses (American Nurses Association, 2015).
-The full code can be found on page 14 of this handbook.
 The Code of Ethics for Nurses communicates a standard of professional behavior expected throughout the total program and in each individual nursing course.
 Therefore, in addition to the dismissal for academic failure, the faculty and administration of the Department of Nursing reserved the right to dismiss any student enrolled in either the undergraduate or graduate nursing programs for unethical, dishonest, illegal, or other conduct that is inconsistent with the Code of Ethics for Nurses.